JheremeiArciaga/todo-list/README.md

 ## 📄 Project description

-Todo-list App using React CSS is created using Tailwind CSS.
+Todo-list App created using React.
 The entire React app is running on the Vite.

 ## 🚀 Tech stack

-React js
+- React js
-Vite
+- Vite
-Redux
+- Redux
-Tailwind css
+- Tailwind css

 ## 📦 Installation